Middlesex Prosecutor: Carteret Man, 66, Caught With Child Pornography

-A 66-year-old man from Carteret was arrested for possessing child pornography, authorities said.
+A 66-year-old man from Carteret was arrested on child pornography charges, authorities said.

-Kross was being held at the Middlesex County Adult Correction Center pending his initial court appearance.
+Kross was arrested Thursday and lodged at the Middlesex County Adult Correction Center pending an initial court appearance, authorities said.

 The investigation is active.
 Anyone with information is asked to call Detective Stephanie Redline from the prosecutor's office at 732-745-5903 or Carteret Sgt.
 Kenneth Freeman at 732 541-4181 .